devilesk/rl4d2l-plugins/README.md

 ### saferoom_gnome.sp
 * Spawns a gnome in the saferoom that is removed when the round goes live.

+### si_cooldown_alert.sp
+* Alerts SI about their ability cooldown after despawning.
+  * Use `!settings` to manage personal settings for text and sound alerts.

 ### spawn_secondary.sp
 * Spawn pistol and axe for survivors plugin.
 * Adds `sm_spawnsecondary <target>`, `sm_spawnaxe <target>`, and `sm_spawnpistol <target>` commands.